Towards Automated SOZ Localisation

 Objectives

-Address the clinical and technical challenge of localising the SOZ using an objective algorithmic approach that will be implemented into a multimodal, pre-surgical planning pipeline.
+Address the clinical and technical challenges of localising the SOZ using an objective, algorithmic approach to be implemented in a multimodal pre-surgical planning pipeline.

 Extract candidate electrophysiological biomarkers from iEEG signals, evaluating their utility at determining seizure onset against clinician-annotated events.

-Use supervised classification to predict seizure-related channels, delineating the contacts at which onset is likely occurring.
+Use supervised classification to predict seizure-related channels and delineate the contacts at which onset is likely to occur.

 Research Questions